racheldaniell/interactivedataviz/4_2_geographic_storymap/README.md

 ## Assignment:

-- [ ] Create a new storymap: Using your own CSV of geographically oriented story points for a data-driven geospatial narrative, (including lat/long data for each point), create a new map-based "scrollytelling" story.
+- [ ] Create a new storymap: Make a new copy of the CSV model template containing your own geographically oriented story points for a data-driven geospatial narrative, (including lat/lon data for each point), and use it to create a new map-based "scrollytelling" story.
 Think through how the user will experience your storymap and create content, zoom levels, and transitions appropriate to the experience you want to create.
 Add a basemap and your points to the map.
-You may want to storyboard the content before creating it on your map.
+It is recommended that you storyboard the content as step-by-step "moments"/"places" in your data story before creating it on your map (try hand-drawing or using a software tool like InDesign or even PowerPoint/Google Slides).

-- [ ] Try a different basemap/tile map service source and design than used in in-class demo storymaps.
+- [ ] Try a different basemap/tile map service source and design than was used in in-class demo storymap.

 - [ ] Make intentional design decisions -- colors, fonts, default zoom levels, basemap source and design, etc. to be relevant to your data.

 **BONUS:**

-- [ ] Add multimedia such as images or video to your hover/popups for several points.
+- [ ] Add multimedia such as images or video to your hover/popups for several points in your data story.

 ## Deploy + Submit